-By enrolling in and completing a Bachelor of Science in Nursing to Master of Science in Nursing degree program, students can earn their Master of Science in Nursing degree much more quickly, and oftentimes, it is more affordable than it would otherwise be.
-These types of programs usually take about 25 hours of course bridge work which will include credits that help students bridge the gap between the two degrees.
+By enrolling in and completing a Bachelor of Science in Nursing to Master of Science in Nursing degree program, students can earn their Master of Science in Nursing degree much more quickly.
+Often, it is more affordable than it would otherwise be.
+These types of programs usually take about 25 hours of course bridge work, including credits that help students bridge the gap between the two degrees.

 Graduates who have earned a Master of Science in Nursing degree can make thousands of dollars more per year than nurses who only hold a Bachelor of Science in Nursing degree.
-According to the latest information from the United States Bureau of Labor and Statistics, nurses who have a Bachelor of Science degree in nursing will often bring in an income of about $53,000 per year to $116,000 per year.
+According to the latest information from the United States Bureau of Labor and Statistics, nurses with a Bachelor of Science degree in nursing will often bring in an income of about $53,000 to $116,000 per year.

-While the low end of income for a graduate who holds a Master of Science in Nursing degree is about $84,000 per year and they can make up to nearly $200,000 per year depending on the career path they take.
+While the low end of income for a graduate who holds a Master of Science in Nursing degree is about $84,000 per year, they can make up to nearly $200,000 per year, depending on their career path.
 No matter which degree a nurse has earned, she will definitely have plenty of job security instability since the field of health care is continually growing in leaps and bounds and can garner a very good income compared to other career choices.

 For students who are already registered nurses and have a strong passion for teaching others, they can seek out a new career opportunity within the nursing field by earning a master’s degree in nursing with a specialization in nursing education.
-This type of degree is definitely worth the time, energy, and money it will take to achieve it because there are a variety of different career options as a nursing teacher and graduates will have the opportunity to find the perfect job for them.
+This type of degree is definitely worth the time, energy, and money it will take to achieve it because there are various career options as a nursing teacher and graduates will have the opportunity to find the perfect job for them.

-Once a student graduates with a Master of Science in Nursing degree with a nurse educator specialization, the graduate will then qualify for post-graduate nursing certificate programs which can help them continue to grow within the field of nursing and advance their career even further.
+Once a student graduates with a Master of Science in Nursing degree with a nurse educator specialization, the graduate will qualify for post-graduate nursing certificate programs to help them continue to grow within the nursing field and advance their career even further.
 A student can garner a position in management as a nurse leader if they specialize in the nursing leadership and administration program or other avenues of certificate programs that can allow them to specialize in certain areas of nursing, such as gerontology or family nursing.

 Yes, a master of science in nursing degree can be completed by students online and there are many online programs to choose from.
-The master’s degree in nursing programs online offer the same exact degree as the degrees the students receive who attended classes on campus.
+The master’s degree in nursing programs online offers the same degree as the degrees the students receive who attended classes on campus.

-Online learning allows students to attend the school of their choice without having to relocate and without having to commute long distances to attend classes.
-Students will also be able to complete their coursework at times of the day or night that is convenient for them and their busy schedules.
+Online learning allows students to attend the school of their choice without having to relocate or commute long distances to attend classes.
+Students will also be able to complete their coursework at times of the day or night convenient for them and their busy schedules.

-There are many prestigious nursing schools that offer Master of Science in nursing programs that are fully online which allows students to make the best choice possible for themselves and their careers.
+Many prestigious nursing schools offer Master of Science in nursing programs that are fully online which allows students to make the best choice possible for themselves and their careers.
 Students can choose online master of nursing degree programs based on the academic quality of the program as well as affordability, program offerings, and reputation of the school and its nursing programs.
-Students can also continue their education after obtaining their Master of Science in nursing degree by taking classes fully online to earn certificates in a variety of specializations within the nursing field.
+Students can also continue their education after obtaining their Master of Science in Nursing degree by taking classes online to earn certificates in various specializations within the nursing field.